ideal-postcodes/core-interface/README.md

 });
 ```

-The first and only argument is an object which accepts `header` and `query` attributes that map to HTTP header and the request querystring.
+The first argument is the client.
+The second is an object which accepts `header` and `query` attributes that map to HTTP header and the request querystring.

 #### Custom Actions